vasylsemak/BinarySearchTree/README.md

 # BinarySearchTree

-## BST implementation using JavaScript
+## BST implementation with JavaScript